-NUGEN Audio announces stand-alone LM-correct loudness tool
+NUGEN Audio Announces Stand-Alone LM-Correct Loudness Tool

 LM-Correct's settings include presets for current loudness standards, short-term loudness, overall integrated program loudness measurement and correction, maximum true-peak level targeting, and "EBU Mode."
 The software also supports mono through 5.1 audio.

-LM-Correct is available immediately for OS X® and Windows® operating systems.
-More information about LM-Correct and other NUGEN Audio products is available.
+LM-Correct is available immediately for OS X(R) and Windows(R) operating systems.
+More information about LM-Correct and other NUGEN Audio products is available at www.nugenaudio.com.

 The latest product and technology information